 |

-Perhaps the easiest way to record the audio through your speakers is to connect a cable from the computer's speaker jack to its input jack.
+Cable fix Perhaps the easiest way to record the audio through your speakers is to connect a cable from the computer's speaker jack to its input jack.

-We've also read that a "Virtual audio cable" works, but we hear it's complicated.
+Virtual audio cable We've also read that a "Virtual audio cable" works, but we hear it's complicated.

-One last alternative: Record through a microphone placed in front of the computer's speakers. |
+Record through microphone One last alternative is to record through a microphone placed in front of the computer's speakers. |